 If your glaucoma medications simply aren’t doing the job, you may want to explore advanced laser techniques that target fluid production in your eyes.
-Daniel Krivoy, MD, offers the MicroPulse® Cyclo to his patients in Los Angeles, California, in order to relieve intraocular pressure by up to 30%.
+Daniel Krivoy, MD, Valentina Lozano, MD, and the team at Los Angeles Glaucoma Group, offer the MicroPulse® Cyclo to their patients in Los Angeles, California, to relieve intraocular pressure by up to 30%.
 If you’d like to learn more about this noninvasive laser technique, call 310-838-0202.

 The MicroPulse Cyclo is a cyclophotocoagulation tool.
 It targets the cells responsible for producing the fluid that builds up in your eye causing intraocular pressure.